Best Physician Assistant Mortgage Loans: 2024 Guide

 • State availability: All 50 states

 Flagstar Bank is one of the most inclusive doctor loan programs on this list.
-It provides specialized financing through its Professional Loan Program.
-The following high-earning professionals are included:
+It provides specialized financing through its Professional Loan Program for everyone from ATP Piilots to attorneys to a long list of medical professionals, including physician assistants.

 Borrowers with a credit score of at least 720 can receive up to $1 million without a down payment.
 Loans up to $1.5 million will require a 5% down payment.